-Business License – There is no general state of Connecticut business license, however many cities require businesses to be licensed in order to operate.
+There is no general state of Connecticut business license, however, many cities require businesses to be licensed in order to operate.
 Rules for business registration vary depending on location and what the business does.
 Below are a few cities that have licensing requirements.

-Hartford – Businesses requiring licensing in Hartford include dance halls, pawn brokers, second hand dealers, laundromats and more.
-Most licenses cost under $100.
+Hartford – Businesses requiring licensing in Hartford include dance halls, pawn brokers, second-hand dealers, laundromats, and more.
+The filing fee for most licenses is under $100.

 Stamford – All businesses operating in City limits need to obtain a business license from the City of Stamford.